shiro-saber/node-env-installer/README.md

 ## Installation

-For the installation you only need to clone this project into `~/.oh-my-zsh/custom/plugins`.
+For the installation you need to

+* Clone this project into `~/.oh-my-zsh/custom/plugins`.
+* Let your user to execute nvm, usually achieved with `chmod 755 $NVM_DIR/nvm.sh`

 ## Configuration